SLC-ITESO/Multi_NRDB_Implementation/dgraph/DGRAPH_README.md

 - Falcon Resource is part of the flow
 - `/graph/{action}` is where the action name is extracted
 - Falcon validates and routes the request
+- the CLI first syncs the logged-in Mongo user into Dgraph using the same `user_id`

 User commands: